TimSimpson/GW-Keys/README.txt

           ██████    █▄▌█▄▀    ▄▐█▄   ▀▄█▀ ▀▄▄▄▄▀▄▄▄▀ █▄▄▄▄█▀ ▀▄▄▄▄▄▄▀
         ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

-        This is a program that allows you to use Caps Lock as the way Ctrl was used in GW-Basic. ☺ Simply hold it down as you press other keys and watch as unicode glyphs appear.
+        This is a program that allows you to use Caps Lock the way Ctrl was used in GW-Basic. ☺ Simply hold it down as you press other keys and watch as unicode glyphs appear.